 1. Google Search Suggestions Can Give You Keyword Ideas

 Enter the root of your keyword in Google’s search bar and watch it generate several variations and topic ideas.

-More importantly, you can use Google search to identify the types of pages and content that perform the best for your keyword ideas.
+You can also use Google search suggestions to identify the types of pages and content that perform the best for your keyword ideas.

 If you are quite set on your keyword idea, let the top-performing content inspire your content type as it is proven to rank well.

 Pro tip: Use a blank space before your keyword to find out what specific questions people are asking about the chosen keyword that is your potential blog post topic.

 2. Google Trends And Think With Google Can Show You Hot Topics

 Google Trends’ clear-cut invitation to “explore what the world is searching” couldn’t be more succinct and to the point.

 Type in your potential content idea term or a keyword and check out valuable graphs and charts of how the interest for the subject oscillates over time, what regions are most interested in your topic (so you can target it more effectively) and what its related queries are that can be used as a blog idea title.